 There is currently no cure for MS, and the way people are affected by the condition can vary significantly depending on how much damage has occurred to the nerve cells.

 MS is complex and can cause many different symptoms, so it's not easy to diagnose.
 Most people won't experience them all, or may experience a combination of symptoms at the same time.
 MS is different for everyone.

 It's hard to pinpoint exactly when MS begins, because as mentioned above, the early signs and symptoms can vary widely from patient to patient.
 It is not uncommon for a diagnosis to take several months whilst a range of other possible causes need to be explored and many different tests are to be carried out.
 Inevitably, getting to a diagnosis can be frustratingly slow and distressing in itself.

 Most people who experience unexplained symptoms won't have MS. However, if you're concerned that you may have MS, you should discuss your concerns with your GP.

-Most people are diagnosed between the ages of 20-40,2 but it can affect younger and older people too.
+Most people are diagnosed between between the ages of 20 and their late 60s,2 but it can affect younger and older people too.
 In the majority of patients, their MS is described as relapsing-remitting,3 which comes in the form of relapses and slow progression of the disease that can affect the functioning of multiple bodily systems.